mBr001/steam-hourboost-2fa-mysql/README.md

-# Steam HourBoost Script with MySQL-Support
+# Steam HourBoost Script with SteamGuard/MobileAuth and MySQL-Support

 This is a Steam HourBoost Script with SteamGuard/MobileAuth and MySQL-Support written in Node.js.